rositis/hierarchical_select/README.txt

   scientifically: a directed acyclic graph) is *not* supported.
 - Not the entire scalability problem can be solved by installing this set of modules; read the maximum scalability section for details.
+- The child indicators only work in Firefox.
+This *cannot* be supported in Safari or IE. See http://drupal.org/node/180691#comment-1044691.
 - The special [save-lineage-termpath] token only works if the vocabulary that has save_lineage enabled, is the only vocabulary.
 Furthermore, it does work with content_taxonomy fields, as long as you have the "Save option" set to